Bi-Coloured-Python-Rock-Snake/pgbackend/mixed-io.md

 Speaking about Python: besides greenlet, there is another implementation from PyPy.
-The latter is more minimalistic and probably suits the needs of `greenhack` better.
-However, greenlet is far more widely used and tested (by gevent, mainly).
+The latter is more minimalistic and probably suits the needs of greenhack better.
+However, greenlet is far more widely used and tested - by gevent, mainly.

 Mixed I/O is a new approach to writing async code, but currently its best feature is that it can make django async!
 You take vanilla django, specify